-- Acceptable materials for your driveway include coloured concrete, exposed aggregate concrete and pavers on a concrete base slab.
+- Maximum of 1 driveway per dwelling is permitted under the plan of Development.
+Hot Tip: Make sure you consider shared driveway to dwelling and shed (or similar). - Acceptable materials for your driveway include coloured concrete, exposed aggregate concrete, pavers on a concrete base slab and asphalt concrete with concrete edge.
 Stencil or painted finish are also accepted.
-These must compliment the external colour scheme of your home. - The main pedestrian entry path to your home must be from the primary street frontage and must be constructed from a permanent hard surface such as coloured concrete, exposed aggregate, natural stone or concrete pavers on a concrete base.
+These must compliment the external colour scheme of your home.
+Note plain concrete driveways are prohibited under the Plan of Development. - The main pedestrian entry path to your home must be from the primary street frontage and must be constructed from a permanent hard surface such as coloured concrete, exposed aggregate, natural stone or concrete pavers on a concrete base.
 Pebble or decorative gravel are not permitted as materials for the main entry path to your home. - Side paths must be constructed from similar materials to the main entry path or decorative gravel on compacted road base.
-Material selection must reflect and integrate with the surrounding landscape. - It is important that you ensure your builder complies with Council's approval requirements for your driveway as Council may require you to remove it and reconstruct it if it is not constructed correctly.
+Material selection must reflect and integrate with the surrounding landscape. - It is important that you ensure your builder complies with Council's approval requirements for your driveway as Council may require you to remove it and reconstruct it if it is not constructed correctly. - No direct access to residential lots is permitted off Teviot Road or Greenbank Road (prohibited under the Approved Masterplan).